Diabetes Chronic Condition Management

 In general, most resources provide substantial evidence arguing that diabetes is an increasing problem in the US.
 Combined with other issues that the healthcare sector in the state is experiencing, such as increasing costs, understaffing, and aging population results in a severe problem that needs to be addressed (Ostling et al., 2017).
 As an insurer, Anthem can benefit from implementing programs that efficiently reduce the number of patient visits to hospitals through self-management and self-monitoring, since unlike acute conditions, chronic diseases can be successfully addressed at home.
 Munshi et al. (2016) state that the most common comorbidity that affects diabetes patients is hypoglycemia, which is a condition caused by low blood sugar levels.
 The authors argue that the care procedures and recommendations should be simplified for better results and emphasize the importance of goal setting based on a specific complication that an individual has.

-For Anthem, this implies that providers have to alter their current practices of classifying patients and value-based care that focuses on the results of treatment, in this case, improvement of a patients health concerning particular comorbidity, should be applied.
+For Anthem, this implies that providers have to alter their current practices of classifying patients, and value-based care that focuses on the results of treatment, in this case, improvement of a patient’s health concerning particular comorbidity, should be applied.
 Next, Wallace, Smith, Fahey, and Roland (2016) argue that organizations should focus on community-based interventions to improve the management of diabetes.

-Since this is the overall of Anthem’s work, the interventions suggested by the authors can be used to develop a solution for disease management issue.
+Since this is the overall of Anthem’s work, the interventions suggested by the authors can be used to develop a solution for disease management issues.
 Hamine, Gerth-Guyette, Faulx, Green, and Ginsburg (2015) and Wood et al. (2016) examined the impact of mHealth and telemedicine programs, which are smartphone applications developed to help people track their health status; can have a beneficial effect on the diabetes management and treatment.
 Based on the findings of this data review, Anthem can apply these solutions to target patients with diabetes and decrease care costs.

 Data Review

-Currently, the hospital readmission rates within a 30 day period for patients with diabetes is 85% at Anthem, which is the main focus of this project.
+Currently, the hospital readmission rate within a 30 day period for patients with diabetes is 85% at Anthem, which is the main focus of this project.
 As for the context, the recommended benchmark set by the is 56.8%, indicating a significant issue that Anthem has to address.
 Therefore, the goal of the insurer should be to lower the readmission rates by 23.2% to achieve satisfactory quality outcomes.
 In order to align the problem with the needs of Anthem, it is necessary to examine the organization’s strategic direction.
 Organizational considerations include the insurer’s mission to improve the lives of communities and use innovation to introduce advanced care to its patients (“Mission, vision, and values,” n.d.).
 The business model under which Anthem operates implies the need to reimburse providers for services.

 In the context of chronic condition care, this means that each visit to a medical expert has to be paid for by Anthem, regardless of the actual impact on a person’s health.
 Moreover, the healthcare industry’s problems and increasing costs worsen the issue.
 Therefore, the rationale for engaging in this project is that similarly to any business, Anthem aims to be more cost-effective while providing excellent care services to its patients.
-Therefore, this data review project will allow Anthem to examine the issue of diabetes care and locate evidence-based solutions that can be implemented to reduce the burden of chronic conditions and improve the quality of patients’ life.
+Therefore, this data review project will allow Anthem to examine the issue of diabetes care and locate evidence-based solutions that can be implemented to reduce the burden of chronic conditions and improve the quality of patients’ lives.

 The balanced scorecard developed for this project highlights the system-wide impact that this initiative can have on a system-wide level.
 Most importantly, the domain of finance will be affected because lower readmission rates and improved care would result in fewer reimbursement payments for the providers.
-Additionally, the evidence-based recommendations provided in this paper consider the strategic objectives of Anthem because they allow integrating a program that utilizes innovation as a core element of interaction with patients.
+Additionally, the evidence-based recommendations provided in this paper consider the strategic objectives of Anthem because they allow integration a program that utilizes innovation as a core element of interaction with patients.

 The main impact that this project will have on Anthem’s operations is reflected in the fact that approximately 75% of costs in healthcare are dedicated to reimbursing providers for chronic condition management (Raghupathi & Raghupathi, 2018).
 By addressing the diabetes care and improving current performance indicators to match the benchmarks, Anthem will be able to increase its revenue, by decreasing expenses associated with this problem.
 Alongside this, the company will benefit from improved client satisfaction and process improvement.
-Appendix A presents the balanced scorecard developed for this project that outlines key benefits for Anthem.
+Table 1 presents the balanced scorecard developed for this project that outlines key benefits for Anthem.

 Data Measured